ymoslem/DesktopTranslator/README.md

 ## Build Windows Installer

-Alternatively, if you want to adjust the code and then build an installer yourself, you can follow these steps:
+If you want to adjust the code and then build an installer yourself, you can follow these steps:

 1. Install PyInstaller:
 ```